Julylun/StudentManagement_OOP_cpp/README.md

 # StudentManagement_OOP_cpp
-A small project is used to learn Object Oriented Programming in C++
+A small project is used to learn Object Oriented Programming in C++.
+This project is coded on Visual Studio 2019.